Last Updated on

 When you’re working on applying your new finish, be certain that you’re painting in a dust free environment.
 Painting outside is a bad idea because bugs are naturally drawn to the odor of your paint and will get themselves stuck in the wet paint.
 This will cause your finish to look lumpy, bumpy, and poorly crafted!

 When you’re painting in the indoors, make sure that you use a quality air mask and goggles in order to protect yourself against the harmful vapors from the paint or finish.

-If you’ve decided that you’re going to use a paint, make sure that you’re applying thin layers of paint and allowing each thin coat to dry completely before applying another coat of paint.
+If you’ve decided that you’re going to use a spray paint, make sure that you’re applying thin layers of paint and allowing each thin coat to dry completely before applying another coat of paint.
 Before applying your clear coat of paint, you should allow your colored coat of paint to completely dry for one week before the clear coat.

 On the other side, if you plan on using a stain, you’re going to need to wet the body of your guitar to make adding the stain to your body easier, while also helping to avoid blemishes.